xjmusic/xjmusic/README.md

 A **Scale** is any set of musical notes ordered by fundamental frequency or pitch.

-## service
+## Services

+Contained in the [service](service/) folder.

 ### hub

 Central structured data and business logic.
-Built with Java, Guice, Tomcat, Maven.
+Built with Java.

 Depends on `lib` components